 “Amma baad is presence which occurs in the future, it occupies a space in reality through a presence that precedes it”Nasser El Salem

-Curated by Maya El Khalil.
+Exhibition curated by Maya El Khalil.